$\ell$-away ACM Bundles on Fano Surfaces: Introduction

 \section{Introduction}

-A vector bundle $\mathcal{E}$ on a smooth projective variety $(X,\mathcal{O}_X (1))$ is called \textit{ACM} if $\rH^i(X,\mathcal{E}(t))=0$ for all $t \in \mathbb{Z}$ and $0 < i < \mathrm {dim}(X)$.
-One can predict the complexity of a vector bundle by the inspiring result of Horrock on vector bundles on $\mathbb{P}^n$: A vector bundle $\mathcal{E}$ on $\mathbb{P}^n$ splits into line bundles iff $\cE$ is ACM.
-Even if we have no such decomposition result for vector bundles on an arbitrary projective variety, ACM bundles on projective varieties are considered as simplest vector bundles in the light of the result of Horrock.
-The bundles without middle cohomologies for any twist got attention among algebraic geometers because of this motivation and there are plenty of research on ACM bundles on varieties.
+A vector bundle $\mathcal{E}$ on a smooth polarized variety $(X,\mathcal{O}_X(h))$ is called \textit{arithmetically Cohen-Macaulay (ACM)} if its cohomology satisfies $\mathrm{H}^i(X,\mathcal{E}(th))=0$ for all $t \in \mathbb{Z}$ and $0 < i < \mathrm{dim}(X)$.
+A well-known result of Horrocks states that a vector bundle $\mathcal{E}$ on $\mathbb{P}^n$ splits into line bundles if and only if $\cE$ is ACM.
+Although a decomposition result like that of Horrocks is not known for vector bundles on arbitrary polarized varieties, ACM bundles on such varieties are regarded as simpler in comparison.
+Consequently, ACM bundles on polarized varieties have received considerable attention among algebraic geometers, leading to a significant body of literature dedicated to their study..

-The natural next step is to explore the properties of vector bundles with middle cohomologies: existence and classification of them with respect to how many middle cohomolgy they have, configuration and connectedness of non-zero middle cohomologies.
-This question has also meaning for the research on weakly Ulrich bundles, because they can be 1-away or 2-away bundles.
-Another contribution of research of these bundle to existent literature is on supernatural bundles, which are building blocks in Boij–S\"{o}derberg theory.
-Because, some of the constructed $l$-away bundles in this work are supernatural.
+The natural next step is to explore the properties of non-ACM bundles. \begin{definition} A non-ACM vector bundle $\cE$ on a polarized variety $(X,\cO_{X}(h))$ is called \textit{$\ell$-away ACM} if there are exactly $ \ell $ pairs $ (i, t) \in \bZ^2$ with $0<i<\mathrm{dim(X)}$ such that $\mathrm{h}^i(\cE(th))\neq0 $. \end{definition} This article aims to investigate the properties of such bundles for any positive integer $\ell$.
+The main problems are their existence for each $\ell$ and the classification of them for a given $\ell$.
+Also, the configuration of non zero intermediate cohomology groups is interesting to explore.

+The existence of these bundles is significant for existing literature, particularly in the context of weakly Ulrich and supernatural bundles (see Definition \ref{defn:weaklyUlrich} and Definition \ref{def:supernaturalbundle}).
+These types of bundles can have non-vanishing intermediate cohomology groups, making them relevant to the study of $\ell$-away ACM bundles.
+The article presents several results like corollaries \ref{corollary:supernaturalp2}, \ref{cor:higherrankweaklyUlrichP2}, \ref{remark:supernaturalquadric} and \ref{cor:higherrankweaklyUlrichP1XP1} in this direction.